cjuang/sendoff-to-space/design.md

 main page, where a message will flash that they have successfully sent a message.
 They can also view their new message on the table displayed on `main.html`.

+# HTML Templates and CSS

-# layout.html
+## layout.html
 The main template is mostly adopted from CS50 Finance.
 The changes made were the Bootstrap theme, changes to the titles displayed, and changes to the main menu links.

+Jinja is used to keep a consistent layout to all the pages.
+The main menu at the top is detailed in this section, and every other layout is an extension to `layout.html` so all other pages will all have the same main menu at the top.

-# main.html
+## main.html
 The layout for `main.html` is built using Twitter Bootstrap.
+Bootstrap containers are used to make rows and columns on the webpage that helps divide the content into different lengths.

 In the top row, the left-hand side was chosen to display all the information about mission name and mission launch date and time.

 On the right side of the row is the table listing all of the messages made by visitors.